scriptfairy/sentral/README.md

 ## Overview

-This is a partial application based on the provided spec.
+This is a partial application to demonstrate an event listing page and edit page.
 The back end is written in CakePHP 3 and the front end is written in Vue.js, used Google API to calculate the distance between locations and Bootstrap for responsive style.

 For the back end data storage, I used default PHP session instead of typical database just to simplify the code.